jessepav/lacygoill-wiki-backup/vim/autocmd.md

 When your  command needs to  be fired from  two different autocmds  (because you need two patterns with different meanings or values).

-Suppose you want to call `Func()` only once, as soon as `CursorHold` is fired or you enter the Ex command-line; you could write:
+For  example,  suppose  you  want  to  call  `Func()`  only  once,  as  soon  as `CursorHold` is fired or you enter the Ex command-line; you could write:

     augroup some_group
         au!